a dog next to a bottle of CBD oil.

 Lolahemp Regular Strength Dosing Guide

-How Do I Give It To My Dog?
+How Do I Give Lolahemp CBD To My Dog?

 CBD can be administered both topically or orally

-For example, if you purchase a CBD oil tincture then you can place the drops on your hand for your dog to lick up, or add their dose to some food so that they ingest it.
+For example, if you purchase a CBD oil tincture then you can place the drops directly into your dog's cheek, under their tongue, or just into their mouth in general.

 You can also administer tinctures or specially formulated CBD topicals directly to the skin to possibly reduce inflammation from allergies or hot spots.